March 11, 2026 (3mo ago)

 Written by Temps Team

 According to Kong, 72% of enterprises plan to increase GenAI spending in 2025.
 The average monthly AI spend already hits $85,521 according to CloudZero.
-And most teams can't even tell you which model is burning through their budget.
+And most teams can't answer "which model is burning through our budget?"

 Here's what happens without a gateway: